Summer Pre-College Drama

 Private voice lessons are also available for an additional fee.

 There are limited fee waivers available for students applying for Pre-College Drama.
 Fee waivers cover the cost of tuition, housing and dining.
 All students are responsible for the costs of materials/supplies, transportation and recreational expenses, with an average cost of $300.
-Students who are awarded fee waivers will be notified in their decision letter.

 Students are highly encouraged to live on campus.
 The School of Drama is not able to make special class arrangements for commuters.